calabozo/calabozo.github.com/statistics/tests.md

 Fisher's exact test, as its name implies, always gives an exact P value and works fine with small sample sizes.
 Fisher's test (unlike chi-square) is very hard to calculate by hand, but is easy to compute with a computer.

 ### Barnard

 An alternative to Fisher's test is the Barnard test.
 Fisher's test is said to be 'conditional' on the row and column totals, while Barnard's test is not.
 Mehta and Senchaudhuri explain the difference and why Barnard's test has more power (2).
 Berger modified this test to one that is easier to calculate yet more powerful.

+## 1.5 Survival distributions

+### Log-rank test

+In statistics, the log-rank test is a hypothesis test to compare the survival distributions of two samples.
+It is a nonparametric test and appropriate to use when the data are right skewed and censored (technically, the censoring must be non-informative).